wenwei202/caffe/README.md

 # Caffe for Sparse Convolutional Neural Networks

-This is a fork of [Caffe](http://caffe.berkeleyvision.org/) targeting on sparse convolutional neural networks to speedup DNN evaluation in computation- and memory-limited devices.
+This is a fork of [Caffe](http://caffe.berkeleyvision.org/) targeting on sparse convolutional neural networks with *structured sparisty* to speedup DNN evaluation in computation- and memory-limited devices.

+Technical details are in our NIPS 2016 paper.
+Our *SSL (Structured Sparsity Learning)* method can dynamically learn a compact structure (less filters, less channels, smaller filter shapes and less layers) of deep neural networks, achieving speedups of AlexNet by 3.1X in GPUs and 5.1X in CPUs, using off-the-shelf GEMM in BLAS (e.g. MKL in CPUs and cuBLAS in nvidia GPUs).
+Alternatively, a variant of our method can improve accuracy of AlexNet by ~1%.
+Moreover, our results can also reduce the number of layers in Deep Residual Networks (ResNets) meanwhile improving its accuracy.

+## Motivation
+Deep neural networks can be very sparse (>90%), using L1 regularization or connection pruning.
+However,

 ## HowTo and Features
 ### train sparse convolutional neural networks